How global supply chains are going out of fashion | ExBulletin

 How global supply chains are going out of fashion

-MILAN, Sept.
-30 (Reuters) – Fashion brands like Benetton are increasingly turning away from global supply chains and low-cost manufacturing hubs in Asia, in a shift that could prove a lasting legacy of the COVID-19 pandemic.
+MILAN (Reuters) – Fashion brands like Benetton are increasingly turning away from global supply chains and low-cost manufacturing centers in Asia, in a change that could prove a lasting legacy of the COVID pandemic -19.

 Italian Benetton is bringing production closer to his country, boosting manufacturing in Serbia, Croatia, Turkey, Tunisia and Egypt, with the aim of halving production in Asia by the end of 2022, told Reuters chief executive Massimo Renon.